Abandoned & Little-Known Airfields:

 "At that time, the big hangar & other buildings were being used by the Folaside Door Manufacturing Company."

-the site of Victory Airport has been heavily developed,
+A 1991 USGS aerial photo showed the site of Victory Airport had been heavily developed between 1978-91,

-and not a trace appears to remain of the former airport.
+and not a trace appeared to remain of the former airport.

 The site of Victory Airport is located north of the intersection of Brookdale Drive & Queen Avenue.